boutproject/BOUT-dev/manual/sphinx/user_docs/variable_init.rst

 Adding a new function
 ---------------------

-To add a new function to the FieldFactory, a new ``FieldGenerator`` class must be defined.
-Here we will use the example of the ``sinh`` function, implemented using a class ``FieldSinh`` .
-This takes a single argument as input, but ``FieldPI`` takes no arguments, and ``FieldGaussian`` takes either one or two.
+To add a new function to the FieldFactory, a new :cpp:class:`FieldGenerator` class must be defined.
+Here we will use the example of the ``sinh`` function, implemented using a class :cpp:class:`FieldSinh` .
+This takes a single argument as input, but :cpp:class:`FieldPI` takes no arguments, and :cpp:class:`FieldGaussian` takes either one or two.
 Study these after reading this to see how these are handled.

 First, edit ``src/field/fieldgenerators.hxx`` and add a class
 definition: